suzuna08/Map-app/IMPLEMENTATION.md

 1. **From PlaceCard / PlaceListItem**: A folder+plus icon button in the action row opens `AddToCollectionModal`, which lists all collections with checkmarks for current membership.
 Toggling adds/removes instantly with optimistic updates and toast feedback.

 2. **From collection detail page**: The "+ Add Places" button opens a modal showing all user places not yet in the collection, with search and tag filter pills for narrowing results.
 Users can toggle individual user tags to filter the list (AND logic across selected tags).
-The server preloads a lightweight `allPlaces` list and all `place_tags` for the modal via `collections/[id]/+page.server.ts`.
+Place data for the modal is lazy-loaded on demand when the user opens it, not preloaded in the server load.

 3. **From Saved View**: The three-dot menu on any saved view pill offers "New Collection" (creates a collection from all matching places) and "Add to Collection..." (opens `AddToCollectionModal` in batch mode).
 The `getPlaceIdsForView()` function re-evaluates the view's filters against `scopedPlaces` to compute matching place IDs.